All in One View

 """

-This function calculates the area of a rectangle.
+This function calculates the rate of bird calls per minute in a recording.

 Args:

-width (float): The width of the rectangle.
-Must be a positive number.
+call_count (int): The number of bird calls observed in the recording.
+Must be a non-negative number.

-height (float): The height of the rectangle.
+duration_minutes (float): The length of the recording in minutes.
 Must be a positive number.

 Returns: